bredele/cement/Readme.md

 </a>>
 ```

+**Note:**
+  - the first argument of the function is the DOM node associated to the binding.
-*Note:* the scope of the function is the object passed to the Binding constructor.
+  - the scope of the function is the object passed to the Binding constructor.

 ### Object binding